merewall/Team-Profile-Generator/README.md

   The following acceptance criteria was used to guide the development of this project:

 - [x] GIVEN a command-line application that accepts user input
 - [x] WHEN I am prompted for my team members and their information
 - [x] THEN an HTML file is generated that displays a nicely formatted team roster based on user input
 - [x] WHEN I click on an email address in the HTML
 - [x] THEN my default email program opens and populates the TO field of the email with the address
 - [x] WHEN I click on the GitHub username
 - [x] THEN that GitHub profile opens in a new tab
 - [x] WHEN I start the application
 - [x] THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number
 - [x] WHEN I enter the team manager’s name, employee ID, email address, and office number
 - [x] THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team
 - [x] WHEN I select the engineer option
 - [x] THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu
 - [x] WHEN I select the intern option
 - [x] THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu
 - [x] WHEN I decide to finish building my team
 - [x] THEN I exit the application, and the HTML is generated
   ## INSTALLATION

   1. Fork the [repository](https://github.com/merewall/Team-Profile-Generator) from [GitHub](https://github.com/) to your profile.
   2. Clone the repository down to your local machine in command-line using: `git clone`.
   3. Node.js is required to run this application.
-Click [here](#installing-nodejs) for instructrions on installing Node.js.
+Click [here](#installing-nodejs) for instructions on installing Node.js.
   4. Install the [inquirer package](https://www.npmjs.com/package/inquirer) to your cloned directory in command-line using: `npm install inquirer`.
   5. Install the [inquirer loop package](https://www.npmjs.com/package/inquirer-loop) to your cloned directory in command-line using: `npm install --save inquirer-loop`
   6. Install [jest](https://jestjs.io/docs/getting-started) to your cloned directory in command-line using: `npm install --save-dev jest`.
   7. Open up the package.json file and configure a script named test for running Jest as follows:
         `"scripts": {
             "test": "jest"
-        },
+        },`
   ###### Installing Nodejs

   1. Check if you already have Node.js in command-line by typing `node`.